cs4241-19a/a4-creativecoding/README.md

 - HTML/CSS validates

 ## Technical Achievements
-- **Stereo Confidence**: Stereo will always play.
-Usually if people implement a stereo it will sometimes fail because the AudioContext will not initialize until user interaction.
+- **Stereo Confidence**: Stereo will always initialize.
+Usually if people implement a stereo it will sometimes fail because the AudioContext did not initialize successfully.
 I implemented a brute-force strategy so that the AudioContext will always initialize.
 - **Synced User Controls to Stereo Bars**: The stereo bars will auto-update if the user makes a change to the bar color, bar opacity, bar glow, speed, or volume (for user experience purposes, changing a selected song won't automatically restart the stereo in case the user still wants to listen to currently playing song)

 ### Design/Evaluation Achievements